devleague/Curry-House/README.md

 ## Functions

 Do all work in `lib/curry-house.js`
-Resist the urge to open `test/curry-spec.js` until the end.

 ### calculate